140 W 10th Ave

 Description

-This Edwardian style house with its heavy porch, brachets, dentils, and shingle glad gable envelope was built in 1911 by local builder C. McDonald.
+This Edwardian style house with its heavy porch, brackets, dentils, and shingle glad gable envelope was built in 1911 by local builder C. McDonald for $3,500.

-140 West 10th Avenue first appears in city directories in 1912, with William A. Rutherford listed as the resident.
-Rutherford lived at the house from 1912-1913.
-From 1914 to 1920 Richmond Wilson was the resident.
+140 W 10th Avenue first appears in city directories in 1912 with William A. Rutherford listed as the resident and he lived in the home until 1913.
+From 1914 to 1920, Richmond Wilson was the resident.
 From 1921 to 1950, Frederick Welsh (a grocer and briefly president of F W Welsh and Co produce) lived at the house.

-Over the years, 140 West 10th Avenue has served as a location for various charity functions such as strawberry teas.
-During the early 1970s it served as the Zen Centre of Vancouver and was restored for residential use in 1980 by the Davis Family.
+Over the years, 140 W 10th Avenue has served as a location for various charity functions, such as strawberry teas.
+During the early 1970s, it served as the Zen Centre of Vancouver and was restored for residential use in 1980 by the Davis Family.

 Source